GRH-BCI/svcca/README.md

 # About this fork

-This is a Python 3 port of the original SVCCA code onto the GPU.
-This is realized with the help of [Cupy](https://github.com/cupy/cupy/).
+This is a Python 3 port of the original SVCCA code so that it runs with Numpy, CuPy and PyTorch (the latter two on the GPU).
+I also made this a `setuptools` package so you can install it environment-wide

-It should be noted that this code will **not** run faster than the CPU implementation, since the runtime is dominated by calls to SVD.
-The `gesvd` routine used by Cupy is slower (but more precise) than `gsedd` (which is e.g. in MAGMA), but I doubt that would help much.
-The speed advantage decreases with increasing matrix size.
+## Installation
+Run `pip install -e .` or `python setup.py install` to install locally, or use `python setup.py develop` to only install links to the source, so any editions made will immediately be reflected in the installed package without having to install again.

+## Limitations

+* All fourier stuff only works with Numpy and Cupy since there is no native complex support in PyTorch
+* For real-valued data (the usual case), this does run faster on the GPU, with an increasing advantage with increasing matrix sizes.
+However, the speedup for realistic cases will be closer to 2x

 Original README below.
 ---